piux2/learn_gno/learn/learn.md

 Governance Approval

 Benchmarkig the bug finding strategy with bug injection

+( missing bug categories, remaining efforts to fix injected remaining bugs)

 Be healthy and happy